Nexus Academy | Personalized Drug & Alcohol Rehab

 Accidents and Medical Trauma

-Serious Illness: Living with a chronic illness or undergoing major surgery can be terrifying.
+• Serious Illness: Living with a chronic illness or undergoing major surgery can be terrifying.
 It isolates adolescents.
-It can disrupt their everyday routines.
-This will ultimately lead to depression and anxiety and raise concerns about mortality.
+It can disrupt their everyday routines and lead to depression, anxiety and raise concerns about mortality.

 Violence and Loss

-Domestic Violence: Growing up in a household with domestic violence can create a toxic environment of fear.
-Teenagers start to feel instability and emotional turmoil.
-It can lead to emotional and behavioral problems.
-They face difficulty in trusting others and complex PTSD.
+• Domestic Violence: Growing up in a household with domestic violence can create a toxic environment of fear.
+Teenagers start to feel instability and emotional turmoil which can lead to emotional and behavioral problems.

-Community Violence: Exposure to violence within a teen’s community negatively impacts them.
-These acts can make adolescents feel unsafe and disconnected from their surroundings.
+• Community Violence: Exposure to violence within a teen’s community negatively impacts them and can make adolescents feel unsafe and disconnected from their surroundings.
 It can lead to hypervigilance, distrust, and difficulty feeling comfortable in public spaces.

-Loss of Life: Losing a loved one, especially, can be incredibly painful and disruptive for teenagers.
-It can lead to intense grief, depression, and difficulty accepting the loss.
+• Loss of Life: Losing a loved one, especially, can be incredibly painful and disruptive for teenagers and lead to intense grief, depression, and difficulty accepting the loss.

 Neglect and Family Dysfunction

-Separation and Divorce: Witnessing the breakdown of a parental relationship can be unsettling.
-It is disruptive for adolescents.
-It can lead to sadness, fear, and uncertainty about the future.
+• Separation and Divorce: Witnessing the breakdown of a parental relationship can be unsettling.
+It is disruptive for adolescents and lead to sadness, fear, and uncertainty about the future.

 Bullying and Cyberbullying

-Physical and Emotional Bullying: Being repeatedly bullied can lead to social isolation.
-It causes low self-esteem and depression.
-It can also increase the risk of self-harm and substance abuse.
+• Physical and Emotional Bullying: Being repeatedly bullied can lead to social isolation.
+It causes low self-esteem and depression and increases the risk of self-harm and substance abuse.

-Cyberbullying: The anonymity and pervasiveness of online harassment can exacerbate the effects of bullying.
+• Cyberbullying: The anonymity and pervasiveness of online harassment can exacerbate the effects of bullying.
 It increases anxiety, fear, and feelings of worthlessness.
-It can also make it harder to escape the abuse.

 Displacement and Disasters